zxshock/moscow128_drl_replacement/README.md

 What?
 Should be fairly obvious.
 Solder in 74LS27, place turned 24pin socket in holes, solder in place.
 Optionally solder in 10K-20K (I used 15K) resistors when using 6116 SRAMs and remove them from the Moscow-128 board (or leave them out on the daughterboard and replace them).
 This shouldn't add more height than 1-2 sockets, depending on how it's soldered.
 Holes are big enough to fit it onto the underside of a turned socket, might require slightly thinner PCBs than usual - not a problem with most manufacturer's tho from experience.

-You might also want to add 1N4148 diodes facing the data lines for the keyboard (D0-D4) on D44.
+You might also want to add 1N4148 diodes with their cathodes facing the data lines for the keyboard (D0-D4) on D44.
+I'll leave that up to you how to do it - I've soldered an adapter socket in the meantime, but you can also cut traces or solder them directly to the chip.

 Successfully tested on perfboard with a HM6116LP-2